skusunoki/Kampong-Abapagar/content/explanation/limitations-of-legacy-abap.md

 ## Tight coupling architecture patterns

-The writing style is straightforward, prioritizing minimal effort, but the scale of SAP projects is not small.
+The writing style is straightforward, prioritizing minimal effort under the tight coupling architecture.
+However, scale of SAP projects is not small.
+It's rare for things to end so simply.
+Priotize the code must be thoroughly tested.

 - Highly dependent on database table definition and system variables like `SY-UNAME` and `SY-DATUM`
 - Direct database tables access with `SELECT` queries
 - Procedural design and programming style instead of domain model style